This web service was developed by the Hawaii Department of the Attorney General's Notary Office.

 Any change in resident/business address must be notified to our office within 30-days of the change.
-Please fill out the employment change form (residence: Residence_Address_Change.pdf / business: Change_of_Employment.pdf) and submit it to our address.
+Please login and access your My Account information and complete the Edit My Account request with your resident/business changes.
 You may continue to notarize.
 You will be contacted only if there is a problem.

 How do I resign my commission?

-Please fill out the resignation form resignation-letter.pdf and submit it to our office, along with your notary seal, record books, and your commission certificate.
-You may mail them in or drop them off during our office hours.
+Please login and complete the Resign Commission request and submit your notary seal, record books, and your commission certificate to our office.
+You may either mail them in or drop them off during our office hours.

 I have changed my name (through marriage/divorce)?
 What should I do?

-Please submit a name change form notary_name_change_form.pdf to our office, along with documentation (marriage license/divorce decree) showing your name change.
+Please login and access your My Account information and complete the Edit My Account request with your name change and submit supporting documentation (marriage license/divorce decree) showing your name change to our office.
 You may continue to notarize under your old name until your name change is processed (may take up to one month to process).